-Solunion Group's Internal Audit Function is outsourced to its shareholders, Euler Hermes and MAPFRE, through their internal audit teams, who perform audit activities under the responsibility of the Chairman of the Board of Directors.
+Solunion Group's Internal Audit Function is outsourced to its shareholders, Allianz Trade and MAPFRE, through their internal audit teams, who perform audit activities under the responsibility of the Chairman of the Board of Directors.

-This relationship is underpinned by an outsourcing contract and the activity is supervised by the CEO of the Solunion Group, who is the business owner and responsible for overseeing the correct operation of the outsourced function.
+This relationship is underpinned by an outsourcing contract and the activity is supervised by the CFAO of the Solunion Group, who is the responsible for overseeing the correct operation of the outsourced function.